Functional Nutrition for Perimenopause

 Why should a woman in perimenopause or menopause work with a dietitian?

 Your doctor manages your hormones.
 I manage everything that influences them.
-HRT can be a powerful tool — but it was never designed to optimize insulin sensitivity, rebuild muscle mass, resolve gut imbalances, or address the micronutrient deficiencies quietly worsening your symptoms.
+Hormone replacement therapy (HRT) can be a powerful tool, but it was never designed to optimize insulin sensitivity, rebuild muscle mass, resolve gut imbalances, or address the micronutrient deficiencies quietly worsening your symptoms.
 That's exactly where functional nutrition fills the gap.
 If you're doing everything right and still not feeling better, nutrition is very likely the missing piece.

 Does insurance cover nutrition counseling for perimenopause and menopause?